TA-Softies/ta-wiki/guides/misc/noload-setup.md

 5. Restart your Mac after the uninstallation completes

 {: .warning }
 Uninstalling NoLoAD will revert your Mac to the standard login system.
-Domain users may no longer be able to log in without additional configuration.
+Domain users may no longer be able to log in without additional configuration